About our programmes

 - Are there any other terms and conditions to be aware of?

-- How do I get to Cass Executive Education?
+- How do I get to Bayes Executive Education?

-Cass Executive Education is conveniently located in the heart of the City of London.
-Cass Executive We are situated on the second floor of 200 Aldersgate Street, London, EC1A 4HD.
+B Executive Education is conveniently located in the heart of the City of London.
+Bayes Executive We are situated on the second floor of 200 Aldersgate Street, London, EC1A 4HD.
 The building is opposite the Museum of London and close to St Paul’s, Barbican, Farringdon and Moorgate tube stations.
-You can download a copy of our joining instructions here.

 - Where do I register when I arrive?